Xin-Zhou-smu/PatchNet_updated/README.md

 # PatchNet: Hierarchical Deep Learning-Based Stable Patch Identification for the Linux Kernel [[pdf](https://arxiv.org/pdf/1911.03576.pdf)]

+Attention: here is the new version of PatchNet: https://github.com/Xin-Zhou-smu/PatchNet please refer to the new version to get more details.

 ## Contact
 Questions and discussion are welcome: vdthoang.2016@smu.edu.sg